Mutation (evolutionary algorithm): Mutation with consideration of restrictions

 This mutation for larger values of $k$, such as 10, is less well suited for tasks where the optimum lies on one of the value range boundaries.
 This can be remedied by significantly reducing $k$ when a gene value approaches its limits very closely.

+Common properties

+For both mutation operators for real-valued numbers, the probability of an increase and decrease is independent of the current value and is 50% in each case.
+In addition, small changes are considerably more likely than large ones.
+For mixed-integer optimization problems, rounding is usually used.

 Mutation of permutations

 Mutations of permutations are specially designed for genomes that are themselves permutations of a set.
 These are often used to solve combinatorial tasks.
 In the two mutations presented, parts of the genome are rotated or inverted.

 Rotation to the right

 The presentation of the procedure is illustrated by an example on the right:

 Inversion

 The presentation of the procedure is illustrated by an example on the right:

 Variants with preference for smaller changes

 The requirement raised at the beginning for mutations, according to which small changes should be more probable than large ones, is only inadequately fulfilled by the two permutation mutations presented, since the lengths of the partial lists and the number of shift positions are determined in an equally distributed manner.
 However, the longer the partial list and the shift, the greater the change in gene order.

 This can be remedied by the following modifications.
 The end index $j$ of the partial lists is determined as the distance $d$ to the start index $i$:

 where $d$ is determined randomly according to one of the two procedures for the mutation of real numbers from the interval $\left[0, \left|P_0\right| - 1\right]$ and rounded.

 For the rotation, $k$ is determined similarly to the distance $d$, but the value $0$ is forbidden.

 For the inversion, note that $i \ne j$ must hold, so for $d$ the value $0$ must be excluded.